The need for remedial wall ties was established in the early 1980’s, when wall tie failure was discovered as being a widespread problem across the UK.

-The need for remedial wall ties was established in the early 1980’s, when wall tie failure was discovered as being a widespread problem across the UK.
-Before then wall ties were generally manufactured from mild steel and commonly protected by a sacrificial zinc coating.
-Tie irons were expected to last the lifetime of a building but, as it was subsequently discovered wall tie corrosion could become an issue in as little as 26 years.
+Before then British Standard wall ties were typically manufactured from mild steel and commonly protected by a sacrificial zinc coating.
+Tie irons were expected to last the lifetime of a building.
+Surprisingly, as it was subsequently discovered, wall tie corrosion could become a major issue in as little as 26 years.